CharlesAverill/C_Project/README.md

 ## Setup

-To configure the directory for either CMake or Autotools, run `setup.sh [either "cmake" or "autotools" here]`
+To configure the directory for either CMake or Autotools, run `setup.sh [either "cmake" or "autotools" here]`.
+After this, it should be possible to run the program with just `run.sh`

 ## Notes